The Definitive Guide to SEO in 2018

 - You use Schemas to trick search engines into believing your page contains the type of info it doesn't (for example, that it's a review, while it isn't) — such behavior can cause a penalty.

-Any website has a chance to be selected for the rich answers section.
+Any website has a chance to be selected for this sweet spot.
 Here are a few things you may do to increase your chances of getting there:

 1) Identify simple questions you might answer on your website;

 3) Provide additional supporting information (like videos, images, charts, etc.).

 Panda is a filter in Google's ranking algorithm that aims to sift out pages with thin, non-authentic, low-quality content.
 Early in 2016, Gary Illyes announced that Panda had become a part of Google's core ranking algorithm.
 The bad news is that now you can't tell for sure if your rankings changed due to Panda or other issues.

 - You need to create really useful, expert-level content and present it in the most engaging form possible.